Posture Problems & Treatment

 Examples of Bad Posture and Back Support:

-The following are examples of common behavior and poor ergonomics that need correction to attain good posture and back support:
+The following are examples of common behaviour and poor ergonomics that need correction to attain good posture and back support:

 - Slouching with the shoulders hunched forward